ShravaniDRaut/da_netflix_project/README.md

 The SQL analysis covers questions such as:

-1.Total Movies vs TV Shows
+Total Movies vs TV Shows

-2.Top 10 countries with the most content
+Top 10 countries with the most content

-3.Most common Netflix ratings
+Most common Netflix ratings

-4.Content released each year
+Content released each year

-5.Movies/content added each year
+Movies/content added each year

-6.Top 10 directors with the most content
+Top 10 directors with the most content

-7.Movies and TV Shows by rating
+Movies and TV Shows by rating

-8.Longest movie
+Longest movie

-9.Netflix content available in India
+Netflix content available in India

-10.Movies released after 2020
+Movies released after 2020

-11.Most common genres
+Most common genres

-12.Total content by country and type
+Total content by country and type

-13.TV Shows with more than 5 seasons
+TV Shows with more than 5 seasons

-14.Top 5 release years with the highest content
+Top 5 release years with the highest content

 SQL concepts demonstrated

 CREATE DATABASE

 CREATE TABLE

 SELECT

 WHERE

 GROUP BY

 ORDER BY

 COUNT()

 LIMIT

 LIKE

 CASE

 Date functions

 String functions

 Aggregation

 Filtering

 📈 Power BI Dashboard